harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 - ✅ Confirmed we weren't using retry logic
 - ❌ Still had no explanation for duplicate interceptor calls

 **Current Status:** Three days in, three dead ends.
-We were exhausted and running out of ideas.
+I was exhausted and running out of ideas.

 ## Day 4: The Breakthrough

 ### A Wild, Desperate Theory

-On the morning of day 4, completely out of obvious theories and running on pure desperation, we threw an idea at the wall - one we didn't actually expect to be true:
+On the morning of day 4, completely out of obvious theories and running on pure desperation, I threw an idea at the wall - one I didn't actually expect to be true:

 **What if there are TWO interceptors?**

 This seemed ridiculous.
-We'd proven that scopes don't share interceptors.
-We'd proven no re-entrancy.
-We'd proven no retry logic.
-The idea that we'd somehow accidentally registered the interceptor type twice during configuration felt like a Hail Mary theory.
+I'd proven that scopes don't share interceptors.
+I'd proven no re-entrancy.
+I'd proven no retry logic.
+The idea that we somehow accidentally registered the interceptor type twice during configuration felt like a Hail Mary theory.

-But we were out of ideas, so we tested it anyway.
+But I was out of ideas, so I tested it anyway.

 ### The Smoking Gun

-We added logging to capture ALL interceptor instances:
+I added logging to capture ALL interceptor instances:

 ```csharp
 var context = scope.ServiceProvider.GetRequiredService<TestContext>();